Savings based on your annual mileage

 Fuel consumption per 100 km of your current vehicle

 Incentives to purchase or lease an electric vehicle

-The Québec government provides a rebate for individuals, businesses, organizations and municipalities that want to purchase or lease an electric vehicle.
+The Québec government offers incentives for individuals, businesses, organizations and municipalities that want to purchase or lease electric vehicles.

 Government of Québec incentive program